 What Should I Look for in One-year Online Gifted Education Degree Programs?

-Curriculum Quality: The curriculum should comprehensively address key topics such as identifying gifted students, designing suitable curriculum, and strategies for supporting diverse gifted learners.
+Curriculum Quality: The curriculum should cover identification of gifted students, curriculum modification, instructional models, creativity, equity, social-emotional needs, and support for diverse gifted learners.

-Credit Transfer Policies: If you hold prior graduate credits, understanding credit transfer options can reduce the time and cost of completing your degree.
+Credit Transfer Policies: If you already hold graduate credits, ask whether they can reduce completion time or cost.

 How Much Do One-year Online Gifted Education Degree Programs Typically Cost?

-Tuition costs for one-year online degrees in Gifted Education vary widely depending on the institution and program specifics.
-For example, Arkansas State University offers an online Master of Science in Education in Gifted, Talented, and Creative Education at about $317 per credit hour, making it relatively affordable.
+Costs vary widely because programs differ by institution, credit length, credential type, and residency policy.
+Arkansas State University offers an online Master of Science in Education in Gifted, Talented, and Creative Education at about $317 per credit hour, making it relatively affordable.
 Meanwhile, programs such as the one at Western Kentucky University can cost upwards of $22,000 for the full program.

 What Can I Expect From One-year Online Gifted Education Degree Programs?